ibm-cloud-docs/Cloudant/offerings/learning-center.md

 It too can be parsed in MapReduce functions and is handy for comparing two dates: simply take one timestamp from another.

-To summarize, there's no native date format in JSON, so you can store dates and times how you like.
+To summarize, no native date format in JSON exists, so you can store dates and times how you like.
 ISO-8601 is compact, readable, and sorts nicely, as do a timestamp (milliseconds since 1970).

 If you need to use {{site.data.keyword.cloudant_short_notm}} Query on one of the component parts, then that would need to be broken out explicitly in the document.